 The academic and practical skills component of the qualification is delivered on The Tax Faculty's online iLearnTax Campus.

-This will be your virtual classroom for the duration of the course and includes bite-sized learning videos, studio guides, practice quizzes, discussion forums, practical case studies, assignment briefs and guided presentations on how tackle the case studies and the assignments.
+This will be your virtual campus for the duration of the programme.
+The course is presented as micro-learning videos, study guides, practice quizzes, discussion forums, practical case studies, assignment briefs and guided presentations on how to master case studies and assignments.
 Academic lecturers are available on the Q&A portal as they would be in a classroom.

-In addition, you will be allocated a course consultant who will help you navigate the online campus, support you with your weekly participation and assignment dates, and will be able to answer any administrative queries you may have.
+In addition, you will be allocated a course consultant who will help you navigate the online campus, support you with your weekly participation and deadlines, and will be able to answer any administrative queries you may have.

 Flexible payment options